-Black tech leaders issue call to action to combat racial injustice in the Bay Area – TechCrunch
+Black tech leaders issue call to action to fight racial injustice in the Bay Area – TechCrunch

 “Recent events make it clear that we can’t go back to the way things were,” the collective writes.
 “Let’s unite to make sure that Black lives and Black futures both matter.”

-The effort also calls on white allies to join the call to action, encouraging them to move away from more passive notions of allyship toward becoming “accomplices“—a framing in activism that evokes an active approach in working toward equity and justice, even if that means transgressing rules or laws in standing against systemic anti-Blackness.
+The effort also calls on white allies to join the call to action, encouraging them to move away from more passive notions of allyship toward becoming “accomplices” — a framing in activism that evokes an active approach in working toward equity and justice, even if that means transgressing rules or laws in standing against systemic anti-Blackness.

-In a conversation with TechCrunch, Jones shared some context for the pledge—and reason to believe that the present wave of protests against police injustice and systemic anti-Blackness, even more so than in past national movements, could drive a nation in pain toward lasting change.
+In a conversation with TechCrunch, Jones shared some context for the pledge — and reason to believe that the present wave of protests against police injustice and systemic anti-Blackness, even more so than in past national movements, could drive a nation in pain toward lasting change.

-“The material condition of black America today are undeniably more desperate than the material conditions of black America during Ferguson, and that is largely due to the coronavirus at the moment,” Jones told TechCrunch.
+“The material conditions of Black America today are undeniably more desperate than the material conditions of Black America during Ferguson, and that is largely due to the coronavirus at the moment,” Jones told TechCrunch.

-“When we look at levels of unemployment.
-When we look at the disproportionate health effects that COVID is having on communities and we look at the levels of business loss and I bet even if we look at the level the distribution of businesses that receive funding from PPP or anything like that, odds are that we’re still disproportionately disadvantaged in all of those categories.”
+“When we look at levels of unemployment … when we look at the disproportionate health effects that COVID is having on communities and we look at the levels of business loss and I bet even if we look at the level the distribution of businesses that receive funding from PPP or anything like that, odds are that we’re still disproportionately disadvantaged in all of those categories.”

-Jones believes that like conversations around universal basic income—suddenly thrust into mainstream discourse as the pandemic ravages financial stability for millions of Americans—the coronavirus crisis is also accelerating the dialogue around systemic discrimination as it plays out in devastating health outcomes for Black Americans.
+Jones believes that like conversations around universal basic income — suddenly thrust into mainstream discourse as the pandemic ravages financial stability for millions of Americans — the coronavirus crisis is also accelerating the dialogue around systemic discrimination as it plays out in devastating health outcomes for Black Americans.

-As those conversations move forward, Jones says that a “vacuum of reasonable, rational and compassionate leadership” in the federal government is driving more attention toward local change—where the real change happens.
+As those conversations move forward, Jones says that a “vacuum of reasonable, rational and compassionate leadership” in the federal government is driving more attention toward local change — where the real change happens.

-“There will be this rush to the national conversation and to fill that vacuum of leadership nationally, but folks can see—or at least I hope they might see—that the biggest lever they have for change on these issues is right where they live, right here,” Jones said.
+“There will be this rush to the national conversation and to fill that vacuum of leadership nationally, but folks can see — or at least I hope they might see — that the biggest lever they have for change on these issues is right where they live, right here,” Jones said.